 - Bulk verification

-Step 1:The postcard should arrive in14 days; if you change your business name, the business location address, or category before it arrives, the process may be delayed (or request a new code).
+Step 1:The postcard should arrive in 14 days; if you change your business name, the business location address, or the category before it arrives, the process may be delayed (or you may request a new code).

 Step 3: Enter the five-digit verification code from your mail in the Code field.
 “Submit” should be selected.

 Some businesses can call Google to verify their location.
 When you start the verification process, you can see “Verify by phone” if you’re qualified.

 Step 1: If you haven’t done so, sign in to Google My Business and select the business you want to verify.
 (It’ll be at the verification step if you’re logged in.)

 Step 2: Double-check your phone number, then select “Verify by phone.”

 Step 3: From the text you received, enter the verification code.

 Some businesses can receive an email from Google to verify their location.
 When you start, you’ll see the option to “Verify by email” if you can qualify.

 Step 1: If you haven’t done so, sign in to Google My Business and select the business you want to verify.